Probate Q&A Series

 Conclusion and Call to Action

-Accessing a safe deposit box in a North Carolina probate matter requires the correct letter from the Clerk of Superior Court and a certified death certificate.
+Accessing a safe deposit box in a North Carolina probate matter requires the correct letters from the Clerk of Superior Court and, in practice, often a certified death certificate.
 Pierce Law Group’s attorneys guide personal representatives through each step of probate administration.
 To discuss your situation, email us at intake@piercelaw.com or call us at (919) 341-7055.